Amaralovelyn/LITA_Class_Documentation/README.md

 # Data cleaning Using Power BI
  Recall that Data Cleaning means removing unwanted observations, outliers, fixing structural errors.
 It is also the process of detecting and correcting corrupt or inaccurate records from a record set, table, or database and refers to identifying incomplete, incorrect, inaccurate or irrelevant parts of the data and then replacing, modifying, or deleting the dirty or coarse data.

- Shown below are some TEXT Cleaning Using Power BI
+ Shown below are some TEXT Cleaning done Using Power BI

   ![TEXT Cleaning 2](https://github.com/user-attachments/assets/2d2def68-a39e-4140-b3cb-d76ad77290d0)
 Here I started by: